 The cool thing about the VCM sounds is the warmth.
 The synth basses, pads, and leads manage to emulate the vintage tonality of analogue gear.

 While the algorithms used are still trade secrets, people tend to guess that a lot of saturation and synthetic non-linearity is involved, along with dynamic equalization.

 This section includes FM synths.
 The 80s pop scene was filled to the brim with sounds off the Yamaha DX7 FM synthesizer, and those presets were recreated beautifully here, with subtle chorus added to some of the sounds for even more stereo width.

 The synth sounds are the main focus of marketing materials for the MX series, and I definitely feel that a lot of effort has gone into the sounds, both in terms of sound design and audio fidelity.

-If you’re looking for a large sound palate to work with, the MX series has you covered.
+If you’re looking for a large sound palette to work with, the MX series has you covered.